magician-project/magician_grabber/README.md

 ## Using the Magician Grabber with or without ROS:

-After running the scripts/build.sh script mentioned above that gets all dependencies and building ros-free binaries the grabber can be also compiled with ROS2 support.
+After running the scripts/build.sh script mentioned above that gets all dependencies and building the ros-free magician_grabber and magician_grabber_tactile binaries, the grabber can be also compiled including ROS2 support.
-To do so the magician_grabber folder should be placed on the ROS2 workspace and the grabber can be compiled regularly along the other ROS packages using colcon build!
+To do so the whole magician_grabber folder should be placed on the ROS2 workspace as a ROS package and the grabber can be compiled regularly along the other ROS packages using colcon build!

-Instead of using the magician_grabber or magician_grabber_tactile binaries that are not linked to ROS2, if you want ROS2 support you can just execute the rclcpp_magician_grabber binary supplying it with the same command line parameters as you would to the other binaries.
+Instead of using the magician_grabber or magician_grabber_tactile binaries that are not linked to ROS2, if you want ROS2 support you must execute the rclcpp_magician_grabber binary.
+It also needs to be supplied with the same command line parameters as you would to the other binaries.
 It should work exactly the same way as the standalone magician_grabber binaries, but also include the broadcast of the required ROS topics and messages [as seen here](https://github.com/magician-project/magician_grabber/blob/main/ros_magician_grabber.cpp#L122).
+The [default initialization of the ROS2 package](https://github.com/magician-project/magician_grabber/blob/main/ros_magician_grabber.cpp#L356) is a little different than the vanilla binaries to make it easier to invoke it